Menu

 Religion

-In our RE lessons this half-term, we will be focusing on Beginnings.
+In our RE lessons this half-term, we will be focusing on the Pentecost.
 We will be learning to:

 PE